Lightning-AI/torchmetrics/README.md

 ## Using functional metrics

-Similar to `torch.nn`, most metrics have both a module-based and a functional version.
-The functional versions implement the basic operations required for computing each metric.
-They are simple python functions that as input take torch.tensors and return the corresponding metric as a torch.tensor.
+Similar to [`torch.nn`](https://pytorch.org/docs/stable/nn.html), most metrics have both a [module-based](https://pytorchlightning.github.io/metrics/references/modules.html) and a [functional](https://pytorchlightning.github.io/metrics/references/functional.html) version.
+The functional version implements the basic operations required for computing each metric.
+They are simple python functions that as input take [torch.tensors](https://pytorch.org/docs/stable/tensors.html) and return the corresponding metric as a [torch.tensor](https://pytorch.org/docs/stable/tensors.html).

 ``` python
 import torch